Honorary Advisory Board

-In our mission, we're supported by a world renowned Hon.
-Advisory Board consisting of thought leaders from MIT, Stanford University, Tufts University, the Indian Institute of Technology (IIT), NASA, and the U.S. Green Building Council.
+In our mission, we're supported by a world-renowned advisory board of thought leaders drawn from leading institutions including MIT, Stanford University, Tufts University, IIT, NASA, and the U.S. Green Building Council.

 Dr. Michael G. Apte